-Being a Miami club kid can be a hard life.
-It's not all Champagne and bathroom-stall snow showers.
-Sometimes, your favorite place is marked by developers and turned into rubble overnight.
-Sometimes, you love a place but no one else seems to care, and it slowly crumbles into faded nothingness, prompting half-hearted queries like, "Is that place even still open?"
+Life can be hard for a Miami club kid.
+It's not all champagne and bathroom-stall snow showers.
+Sometimes your favorite place is marked by developers and reduced to rubble overnight.
+Sometimes you love a place but no one else seems to care, and it slowly fades into nothingness, prompting half-hearted queries like, "Is that place even still open?"

 If you like this story, consider signing up for our email newsletters.